hello-michelle-star/hello-michelle-star.github.io/pages/art.md

 <header class="art-hero">
   <h1></h1>
-  <p>I'm a Self-Taught artist.
+  <p>I'm a self-taught artist who first started drawing during the pandemic as a way to pass the time.
+I've always had an eye for aesthetics and view art as an essential escape.
 Here are some of my portrait drawings and art studies.</p>
 </header>